tfmFerreira/Databank/docs/src/contrib/addingMolecule.rst

 repository, `BilayerData <https://github.com/NMRlipids/BilayerData>`_, you are adding into :file:`Molecules/membrane` folder.

-The folder should contain at least two files: metadata file :file:`metadata.yaml` and mapping file :file:`yourmol-forcefieldname-mapping.yaml` (this name is arbitrary, but you should make it clear).
+The folder should contain at least two files: metadata file :file:`metadata.yaml` (see :ref:`molmetadata_schema`) and mapping file :file:`yourmol-forcefieldname-mapping.yaml` (this name is arbitrary, but you should make it clear).

 .. code-block:: console